panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 * `USER`: the current user
 * `HOME`: the current user's home path
 * `PWD`: the current working directory
-* `PATH`: directories to search to execute a command
+* `PATH`: directories to search in order to execute a command

-In regards to JavaScript and Node.js ecosystem, you might find the following variables common:
+In terms of the JavaScript and Node.js ecosystem, you may find the following variables common:

 * `NODE_ENV`: determines if the script runs in development or production mode.
 Usually takes one of the values: `production`, `prod`, `development`, `dev`, or `test`
-* `PORT`: the port which the running application should be working with (e.g. `3000`, `8080`, etc.)
+* `PORT`: the port the running application will use (e.g. `3000`, `8080`, etc.)

 Let's see how you can access these environment variables (either OS or Node.js specific) in a JavaScript file.

 ## 1. *process.env* object

-When executing a JavaScript file as a Node CLI (command line interface) command, Node creates a special object `process.env` which contains the environment variables as properties.
+When executing a JavaScript file as a Node CLI (command line interface) command, Node creates a special `process.env` object that contains the environment variables as properties.

 For example, let's execute the JavaScript file `/home/dmitri/main.js` in the command line: